koendv/vacuum-pump-controller/README.md

 ## Download

-Download Gerbers for pcb manufacturing, stl files for 3d printing, and firmware for the microcontroller from [releases](releases)
+Download Gerbers for pcb manufacturing, stl files for 3d printing, and firmware for the microcontroller from [releases](releases).
+Pcb 's ordered at [jlcpcb.com](https://jlcpcb.com/) or [oshpark](https://oshpark.com/shared_projects/RhzQyJqY).

 If you like this, maybe you want to buy me a cup of tea: